jgswift/kfiltr/README.md

 var_dump($object); // returns blank MyMiscClass object
 ```

+If no ```map``` method is provided then a default mapping callback will be used.
+The default mapping callback assumes that input is an array and object is an object respectively.

+###Hooks

 To facilitate the usage of filters and mappers, a standard hook implementation is provided